The following is a list of commonly asked questions. Please review these questions first before calling the education office.

 What time of day should I book for?

-The museum does not open until 9:00am; education programs do not begin until 9:30am at the earliest.
-Otherwise, the start time is completely malleable to your preference.
+The museum does not open until 9:00am; education programs do not begin until 9:15am at the earliest.
+Otherwise, the start time is completely flexible to your preference.

 Group Sizes And Volunteers